jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 * **I feel like you’re not taking this seriously.** That’s not a question.

 ## Bruce Banner (and the Hulk) (MC)
-Set: The MCU Battles
+Set: The MCU Battles\
 Bruce doesn’t level up.
 Instead, when he attacks he transforms right into the Hulk Level 2 main character.
 Note: Hulk doesn’t have a Level 1 version.
 The only way to become him is to start as Bruce.

 ## Bullseye (MC)
-Set: H.A.M.M.E.R.
+Set: H.A.M.M.E.R.\
-**Perfect Aim**
+**Perfect Aim**\
 When Bullseye uses **Perfect Aim** it will give him ATK until it’s equal to the defender’s DEF.
 But if the Defender gains or loses DEF later in the combat, that won’t affect Bullseye’s ATK.

-**Everything’s a Weapon**
+**Everything’s a Weapon**\
 With **Everything’s a Weapon**, you’ll put the top card of your deck into your KO pile before you choose which enemy character to apply the effect to.

 ## Chimichanga
-Set: Deadpool & Friends
+Set: Deadpool & Friends\
 Deadpool’s favorite deep-fried burrito has two different costs to use its super power.
 You must choose which cost to pay – you can’t combine them.
 For example, you couldn’t pay **(Energy)** and **(Intellect)** and then say Chimichanga twice.
 That would be madness.

 ## Daken
-Set: Brotherhood of Mutants
+Set: Brotherhood of Mutants\
-**Pheromone Control**
+**Pheromone Control**\
 Daken’s **Pheromone Control** power takes away enemy characters’ powers while they’re in melee combat with him.
 This will prevent triggered powers like **Shrink** or **Berserker** from triggering in the first place.

 ## Devil Dinosaur
-Set: Monsters Unleashed!
+Set: Monsters Unleashed!\
-Moon Girl and Devil Dinosaur each have two differentteam affiliations.
-Moon Girl is on the Inhumans andDevil Dinosaur is on the Monsters Unleashed team.But both of them are also on the Moon Girl/DevilDinosaur team.
-This allows them to Team Attacktogether or with members of their respective teams.(Keep in mind all members of a Team Attack mustshare at least one team affiliation.)
+Moon Girl and Devil Dinosaur each have two different team affiliations.
+Moon Girl is on the Inhumans and Devil Dinosaur is on the Monsters Unleashed team.But both of them are also on the Moon Girl/Devil Dinosaur team.
+This allows them to Team Attack together or with members of their respective teams.(Keep in mind all members of a Team Attack must share at least one team affiliation.)

-**Devil Dinosaur and Moon Girl** (MCs)
+**Devil Dinosaur and Moon Girl** (MCs)\
 The Main Characters, Moon Girl and Devil Dinosaur,go together.
-You start with both on your side andyou’re only out of the game once both are KO’d.
+You start with both on your side and you’re only out of the game once both are KO’d.

 ## Dormammu
-Set: MCU Villains
+Set: MCU Villains\
-**You Will Spend Eternity Dying**
+**You Will Spend Eternity Dying**\
 Dormammu’s **You Will Spend Eternity Dying** power allows you to wound a Main Character as many times as you’d like.
 For example, you could wound them twice.
 Or six times.
 Or three hundred times.
 Just don’t make any bargains with them.

 ## Dark Phoenix (SC)
-Set: Crossover
+Set: Crossover\
-**Deconstruct the Universe**
+**Deconstruct the Universe**\
 Dark Phoenix When Dark Phoenix Deconstructs the Universe, an entire concept of the game gets removed for the rest of the game (even if she leaves play).
 If, as a result of this, the wording of a card’s power is unclear, the part that is unclear does nothing.
 Here’s how removing each concept works:

 * **+1/+1 and -1/-1 counters:** Remove all of those counters from the game.
 Remove the phrases “+1/+1 counter” and “-1/-1 counter” from all card text.
 For the rest of the game, ignore any effects that would cause these counters to enter the game in any way